Tabloid (newspaper format): Africa

 In Morocco, Maroc Soir, launched in November 2005, is published in tabloid format.

 In South Africa, the Bloemfontein-based daily newspaper Volksblad became the first serious broadsheet newspaper to switch to tabloid, but only on Saturdays.
-Despite the format proving to be popular with its readers, the newspaper remains broadsheet on weekdays.
+Despite the format being popular with its readers, the newspaper remains broadsheet on weekdays.
 This is also true of Pietermaritzburg's daily, The Witness in the province of KwaZulu-Natal.
 The Daily Sun, published by Naspers, has since become South Africa's biggest-selling daily newspaper and is aimed primarily at the black working class.
 It sells over 500,000 copies per day, reaching approximately 3,000,000 readers.
-Besides offering a sometimes satirical view of the seriousness of mainstream news, the Daily Sun also covers fringe theories and paranormal claims such as tokoloshes (hob-goblins), ancestral visions and all things supernatural.
+Besides offering a sometimes satirical view of the seriousness of mainstream news, the Daily Sun also covers fringe theories and paranormal claims such as tikoloshes, ancestral visions and all things supernatural.
 It is also published as the Sunday Sun.

-In Mauritius, the afternoon popular newspaper, Le Mauricien, shifted from tabloid (1908-2008) to the Berliner format (2008-2013) and now adopts the compact format with 32 pages during the week and 48 pages on Saturday.
+In Mauritius, the popular afternoon newspaper Le Mauricien shifted from tabloid (1908–2008) to the Berliner format (2008–2013) and now adopts a compact format with 32 pages during the week and 48 pages on Saturday.